-Henry joined the Frontier Bushcraft team as an Assistant in 2012.
+Henry joined the Frontier Bushcraft instructional team in 2012.

 Henry has enjoyed the outdoors since he was very young.
 With family in Scotland and Sussex, every holiday while growing up was spent in one of these places.
-Whether damming rivers (and then being asked to un-dam them) or building tree houses, Henry was out and about in the natural world.
+Whether damming rivers (and then being asked to un-dam them) or building tree houses, Henry was out and about in the natural world whenever he could be.

 At school he was an Army Cadet, taking part in training in the Cotswolds and Snowdonia.